 Will hail cause damage to low-slope SPF roofs?

 SPF roofing systems, like all roofing products, can be susceptible to hail damage.
 Hail damage can leave dents in the foam, and can compromise the protective coatings used on SPF roofs.
 This damage is repairable.
-Please consult the SPFA guideline for evaluation and repair of SPF damaged roofs, AY-139.
+Please consult the SPFA guideline for evaluation and repair of SPF damaged roofs, SPFA-139.

 How can SPF roofs be repaired and maintained?